 Confirmation Topics: The Bible, God, Jesus, Holy Spirit, Worship, Baptism, Communion, Prayer, Saints (Faithful people in our church), Ministry, Christianity, and Other Religions.

-- Students will engage in classroom study and discussion about various aspects of our faith as Christians, our church community here in Ellington, and what it means to be on a life-long journey of faith.
+- Students will engage in small group activities and discussion about various aspects of our faith as Christians, our church community here in Ellington, and be encouraged to ask questions.

-- Students are expected to attend at least two worship services per month.
-We will arrange opportunities to attend some services in other church communities, both Christian and non-Christian, to help us better understand our faith tradition in the context of other faith traditions.
+- Students will have opportunities to attend some services in other church communities, both Christian and non-Christian, to help us better understand our faith tradition as well as others.

 Goals of the Confirmation Program Goals for Confirmands:

-- Develop a real and relevant relationship with the God of Jesus Christ;
+- Develop a real and relevant relationship with the God;

 - Connect faith with everyday actions choices and practices;